What is Functional Testing? Types and Example (Full Guide)

 • Evaluate the resulting test output values

-Essentially, when you executed a task with input (e.g.: enter an email address into a text field and click submit), did your application generate the expected output (e.g.: user is subscribed and thank you page is displayed)?
+Essentially, when you execute a task with input (e.g., enter an email address into a text field and click submit), does your application generate the expected output (e.g., the user is subscribed and a thank-you page is displayed)?

 We can understand this further with a quick example.